Stone-Gelfand duality for metrically complete lattice-ordered groups

 lift to contravariant functors

 and these are linked by the following result. \begin{proposition} The contravariant functors $\C \colon \Tz\to \Alg$ and $\Max \colon \Alg \to \Tz$ are adjoint with units given by

 \end{proposition}

-\begin{theorem} The dual adjunction in \Cref{p:basicadj} restricts to the full subcategories $\Gr$ and $\Kz$ of $\Alg$ and $\Tz$, respectively. \end{theorem} \begin{proof} Let $(X,\zeta)$ be an a-space.
+\begin{theorem} The dual adjunction in \Cref{p:basicadj} descends to the full subcategories $\Gr$ of $\Alg$ on unital Abelian $\ell$-groups, and $\Kz$ of $\Tz$ on a-spaces. \end{theorem} \begin{proof} Let $(X,\zeta)$ be an a-space.
 Then $\C(X)$ is an Abelian $\ell$-group because $\R$ is, and $\C(X)$ is a $\tau$-subalgebra of the power $\R^X$.
 Assume further that $X$ is compact.
 Given $f \in \C(X)$, by the Extreme Value Theorem there is $n \in \N$ such that $n 1 \geq f$, where $1\colon X \to \R$ denotes the function constantly equal to $1$.
 Hence, $1$ is a unit of $\C(X)$.